DeeboyEdx/speech2input/README.md

   * tell my computer to push wait 10 minutes then type still working on it and hit send
   * shut down in 5 minutes

-- Although Google Assistant will handily detect in your speech when you meant to use punctuation, and I acknowledge it's a mouth-full but to explicitely indicate to the script to produce a punctuation mark, you must say "mark" or "sign" afterwards.
-For example: "open curly bracket mark x closed curly bracket sign" -> "{ x }"
+- Although Google Assistant will sometimes properly insert punctuation in your speech, you must say "mark" or "sign" after punctuation.
+For example: "typing colon sign open parentheses sign words closed parentheses mark" -> "Typing : ( words )"

 ### Typing